 The striking image above simulating global wind patterns was produced by the Goddard Earth Observing System Model, Version 5 (GEOS-5), which is a system of integrated models that NASA runs over a supercomputer to study and predict climate and weather patterns on Earth.
 A high resolution version of the image can be found at NASA here.
-It is just one of a series of breathtaking simulations recently released from GEOS-5 modeling efforts.
+It's just one of a series of breathtaking simulations recently released from GEOS-5 modeling efforts.

 In the image, the vibrant, almost psychedelic rivers that can be seen streaming across the Northern and Southern Hemisphere are the planet's jet streams.
 The colors represent wind speeds; reds symbolize the fastest winds.